badrulpriam/GHG-Trajectory-Analysis/GHG_Trajectory_Analysis_Study/README.md

 Download the raw data file from EDGAR (Emissions Database for Global Atmospheric Research):

 - Source: https://edgar.jrc.ec.europa.eu/
-- Go to CO2 and GHG emission report, then find the Data download section.
+- Go to CO2 and GHG emissions report, then find the Data download section.
 - Data download: EDGAR GHG emissions
 - File:`GHG_totals_by_country.csv`
 - Place the file in the root of the `GHG_Trajectory_Analysis_Study/` folder